SaiSatya16/Assignment-Submission-Portal/README.md

 If you're having trouble connecting to MongoDB Atlas:

-1. Double-check your `.env` file.
+1. Double-check your `config.py` file.
 Make sure your `MONGO_URI` is correctly formatted and all placeholders are replaced with your actual MongoDB Atlas credentials.

 2. Ensure your IP address is whitelisted in MongoDB Atlas.